-Inside the Alasita Market in La Paz, Bolivia
+Inside the Alasitas Market in La Paz, Bolivia

-Welcome to the annual Alasita Market in La Paz, Bolivia.
+Ekeko welcomes all to the annual Alasitas Market in La Paz, Bolivia.

 A few of the stalls set up in front of the San Francisco church in La Paz.